 When the water is close to boiling, remove all the scum that rises to the top with a skimming spoon.
 This can also take a few minutes, but it is necessary for the best tasting broth.

-Once the scum is gone, add the sea salt.
+Once the scum is removed from the pot of barbecue bone broth, add the sea salt.

 Cover and simmer gently for 12 hours.